j2store/userguide/catalog.md

 # Catalog

-In this section we have the following sections that are dealt separately with information specific to each section.
+In this chapter, we have the following sections that are dealt separately with information specific to each section.

 * **[Products](http://j2store.gitbooks.io/user-guide/content/products.html)**
 * **[Options](http://j2store.gitbooks.io/user-guide/content/options.html)**